How to choose the best and cheapest investment platform and DIY investing ISA

 - Available on smartphone

-In making the final choice I did not want to be influenced by cost alone as you should also assess each investment platform on the 4 criteria listed above to make sure you choose the best fit for your needs.
-For the benefit of this research I have also assumed that the investment is in a maximum of 10 funds with a maximum of 10 annual trades invested over 10 years
+In making the final choice I did not want to be influenced by cost alone as you should also assess each investment platform provider on the 5 criteria listed above to make sure you choose the best fit for your needs.
+For the benefit of this research, I have also assumed that the investment is in a maximum of 10 funds with a maximum of 10 annual trades invested over 10 years.

 The research narrowed the choice down to the following 4 investment platforms which I list together with the individual net annual cost.